School Psychology Program Faculty

 In addition to professional roles and responsibilities, Dr. Noland enjoys personal pursuits that include spending time with her family, running, and reading for her monthly Book Club.

-Dr. Nicolas L. Sheel
+Dr. Nicholas L. Sheel

 Dr. Nicholas L. Scheel grew up living in a small resort city on Geneva Lake in southeastern Wisconsin.
 After graduating from Badger High School in Lake Geneva, WI, he attended the University of Wisconsin – Green Bay where he earned a Bachelor of Science in Psychology.
 While working as a behavioral specialist in a residential facility for youth and adolescents with severe social, emotional, and behavioral concerns, Dr. Scheel began developing an interest in addressing systemic issues in public education.